varnishcache-friends/varnish3to4/README.md

 Add imports resulting from changes in V4, complete purge handling and any other changes missing from this document.

-1. Varnish 4.1 is not released yet.
-At the moment this refers to master.
-2. This change is optional in 4.1 but might be mandatory in future versions.
+1. This change is optional in 4.1 but might be mandatory in future versions.